tchirayil8/FR-FE-Challenge/README.md

 3. `npm start` to start the application
 4. `npm test` runs the test suite

-# CHANGES I MADE TO SERVER
+# Changes I Made To The Server

 The Express server code was written in a way that each page would only return 4 parts instead of 5 because jsArray.slice is not inclusive of the last index.
-I changed that line
-(server.js line 23) so that 5 parts were returned per page, according to spec.
+I changed that line (server.js line 23) so that 5 parts were returned per page, according to spec.

 # Application Overview